 - Driver’s license, SSN, and more.

-- Social media history, including private messages and connections.
+- Social media and dating app history, including private messages and connections.

 - Every WiFI you’ve connected to.